What is Customs Clearance?

 i.e. importers/exporters.
 Agents understand the laws applicable, the services and regulations which

-govern imports and exports within the EU and therefore are best placed to assist.
+govern imports and exports within the UK and therefore are best placed to assist.
 Representations

 can be made without the need for an agent however it is strongly advised that you should seek to